By Monica Maccera Filppu

 It took me about 5 minutes to decide that I would apply.
 It was a no-brainer.
 I had been an Executive Director before and thought I’d be a good candidate.
 But most importantly, I LOVED (and still love) Common Ground.
 My kids grew up at Common Ground.
 I live “right around the corner” from Common Ground.
 I’m an educator with a life-long commitment to educational equity.
 I applied confidently, and was honored to be offered the job.
 When I asked our Board Chair, Bob Parker, for feedback on my interviews, it was clear that my past experiences with and knowledge of Common Ground had made me a strong candidate.
 Common Ground is a complex organization, and I thought I totally got it.
 I understood the differences and relationships between the farm, school and environmental education center.
 I was an expert on Common Ground – or so I thought.

 In the six months since I’ve been at Common Ground I’ve learned so much that I never knew.
 I’ve learned that Common Ground has 3 kitchens, that duck eggs make the best baked goods and that we grow produce year round in our high tunnels.
-But the thing that surprised me most was the number of ways that Common Ground invests in our community beyond our campus.
+But the thing that surprised me most was the number of ways that Common Ground invests in our community, through stock trading NZ apps and resources, way beyond our campus.

 You see, I knew Common Ground had great programs.
 My own children have participated in most of them, and I love the way Common Ground weaves learning and play and respect for nature into every program.
 I knew Common Ground had a well-regarded, successful charter high school whose approach to learning and results I’d admired as an educator and community member.
 But I had no idea how much Common Ground does to bring their mission of “inviting people across ages and identities to connect to their urban environment, build community, grow into their full potential, and contribute to a just and sustainable world” to the greater New Haven community and beyond.